Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the two-field models

 We have also plotted the spectra associated with the $\textrm{det}.\bm{V}$ and the entanglement entropy $\mathcal{S}$ over the CMB scales in \ref{fig:delta-2f-1f-EFT}.
 It is important to note that $\textrm{det}.\bm{V}$ is equal to one and therefore entanglement entropy $\mathcal{S}$ is zero in single-field models even though it can produce similar features in the curvature power spectrum.
 While for two-field models of inflation both $\textrm{det}.\bm{V}$ and $\mathcal{S}$ depict non-trivial evolution with the e-folding parameter.
 This explicitly demonstrates that two distinct models of inflation, producing identical power spectra, can have significantly different quantum measures.
 Therefore, these quantum measures, e.g., purity (which is simply the inverse of the determinant of the covariance matrix) and entanglement entropy, can be used to distinguish single-field model of inflation from the multi-field models.
 Thus, detectability of these quantum measures from the Planck data or, using data from future missions will immensely help in identifying the cosmological model describing the early universe, be it single or multi-field models.
-For completeness, we will also present the corresponding results for multi-field model in the bouncing scenario.
+However, it is worth noting that the direct measurement of the determinant of the covariance matrix, $\textrm{det}.\bm{V}$, is not achievable solely through current observations.
+The determination of $\textrm{det}.\bm{V}$ necessitates the consideration of momentum correlations and curvature perturbation-momentum correlations, whose measurement will require future generations of CMB missions.
+For completeness, we will also present the corresponding results for the multi-field model in the bouncing scenario.

+We also present the evolution of power related to curvature and isocurvature perturbations in \ref{fig:PR-N}.
+As observed in the figures, isocurvature perturbations exhibit a noticeable decay over time, becoming substantially smaller compared to the curvature perturbations towards the conclusion of the inflationary period.
+These results provide evidence that the considered models produce only the adiabatic perturbations at the end of inflation, aligning with the observations by PLANCK~\cite{Ade:2015lrj}.